ourlifeloop/marketing/src/cms/training-faqs/how-do-i-edit-and-or-change-permissions-to-a-staff-member.md

 ---
 question: How do I edit and/or change permissions to a staff member?
-answer: >-
-  -On the left-hand side within the blue panel, click on the “Staff” button.

-  -Find and select the staff member you’re wanting to edit and click on that staff member’s name
+answer: On the left-hand side, click on the 'Staff' button.
+Locate the staff member you’re wanting to edit and click on that staff member’s name.
+On the top right hand of the screen click the 'Edit' button.
+Make the needed changes and save.
+To adjust permissions, click the 'Permissions' tab on the left-hand side then click on 'Save Permissions' button.

-  -The staff member’s information will appear

-  -On the top right hand of the screen click the “Edit” button.

-  -A new screen will appear as though you’re adding a new resident and you will want to go through that staff member’s information and make the appropriate changes to their account.

-  -Once you’ve made all the changes you’d like, scroll to the bottom of the screen and click on the green “Update Staff” button.
 isMobile: false
 topics:
   - main-page